-In How do I reorganize my Folders panel we discussed how to create, rename and delete folders, and how to move photos between folders.
+In a previous post entitled How do I reorganize my Folders panel we discussed how to create, rename and delete folders, and how to move photos between folders.
 If you’re moving to a dated folder structure, Lightroom won’t create the folder structure automatically, but it can help.
 Here’s how:

 - Create your new dated folder structure in the Folders panel.
 Month folders inside of year folders is usually plenty – creating day folders inside each month takes a long time with minimal benefit.
 (You could create these as you need them, if you prefer)

 - Select All Photographs in the Catalog panel.

 - At the top of the Grid, select the Metadata Filters (discussed in more detail in the Finding & Filtering Photos chapter starting on page 167 of my Lightroom Classic – The Missing FAQ book)

 - In the Date column, highlight a single month of photos, hiding photos/videos shot at other times.